damigreen/computer-science/notes/vsnote/notebook.md

 ## Courses

+### NodeJs the complete guide (mvc, rest apis, graphql, deno)

+- nodejs
+  - a javascript runtime
+  - buit on javacditpt
+  - allows running javascript on the server
+  - use V8 engine
+    - takes js anc compiles to machine code
+    - v8 is written in c++
+    - add extra feauteres like file

 ### Linked list for technical interviews

 ### Spring Boot Full Course ~ Learn Spring Boot In 4 Hours